LispCookbook/cl-cookbook/type.md

 (SIMPLE-ARRAY CHARACTER (5))
 ~~~

-You see, the type of the same variable is changed to
+You see, the type of the same variable changed to
-[`SIMPLE-ARRAY`][simple-array], with contents of type [`CHARACTER`][character]
+[`simple-array`][simple-array], with contents of type [`character`][character]
 and length 5.

 ## Type Hierarchy

-Inheritance relationship of Lisp types consists a type tree.
+The inheritance relationship of Lisp types consists a type tree.
 For example:

 ~~~lisp
 * (describe 'number)